 2It’s NOT a party destination.

-Simply put, if you’re seeking a destination for a stag party, huge Ibiza-like nightclubs or fancy “dress-to-impress” cocktail bars, this is NOT the place for you.
+Simply put, don’t expect partying hard in the Azores.
+If you’re seeking a destination for a hen party, huge Ibiza-like nightclubs or fancy “dress-to-impress” cocktail bars, the Azores are NOT the place for you.

 Top hotels in AzoresPre-filtered list of hotels with top reviews and location with parking and free WiFi included.